account4anonymous/OCSAN/README.md

 ## Dataset

 We provide the real samples of leagders which mentioned in our paper on the Internet.
 The url is [here](https://pan.baidu.com/s/1Y9PgnnchZfholu026S-NnA).
 Extract code: jbbo.
 Please cut it by Openface before use.
-For Setup 1, we use actors in [DeepfakeDetection](https://ai.googleblog.com/2019/09/contributing-data-to-deepfake-detection.html),For Setup 2, we use the people in [Celeb-DF](http://www.cs.albany.edu/~lsw/celeb-deepfakeforensics.html)
+For Setup 1, we use actors in [DeepfakeDetection](https://ai.googleblog.com/2019/09/contributing-data-to-deepfake-detection.html).
+For Setup 2, we use the people in [Celeb-DF](http://www.cs.albany.edu/~lsw/celeb-deepfakeforensics.html).

 ## Enhancement